-The following table provides statistical information on complaints about torture or degrading treatment brought against public officials and referred to the competent courts.

-The question of territorial and extraterritorial jurisdiction is addressed in part II of the Qatari Criminal Code.
-The articles therein recognize the principles of territorial and extraterritorial jurisdiction in keeping with the international criminal standard known as the active and the passive personality principle of jurisdiction: the active principle applies in cases where the perpetrator of an offence is a Qatari national and the passive principle in cases where the victim of an offence is a Qatari national.
+58. The question of territorial and extraterritorial jurisdiction is addressed in part II of the Qatari Criminal Code.
+The articles therein recognize the principles of territorial and

-The active aspect of this standard is taken up in article 18 of the Qatari Criminal Code, which states that any Qatari national who commits an act outside Qatar that is defined as an offence or a serious offence under the Code shall be punished in accordance with the Code, if he or she returns to Qatar and the act is punishable by law in the country in which it was committed.

-Resident aliens in Qatar are deemed to be subject to the jurisdiction of Qatar, if they commit any offence or violate any law in Qatar or participate in criminal activity which occurs in part in Qatari territory.
-The principle of territorial jurisdiction, whereby the Criminal Code must be applied to criminal activity that occurs wholly or in part in the territory of the State, is the fundamental standard embraced by all States.
+- 59. The active aspect of this standard is taken up in article 18 of the Qatari Criminal Code, which states that any Qatari national who commits an act outside Qatar that is defined as an offence or a serious offence under the Code shall be punished in accordance with the Code if he or she returns to Qatar and the act is punishable by law in the country in which it was committed. - 60.
+Resident aliens in Qatar are deemed to be subject to the jurisdiction of Qatar if they commit any offence or violate any law in Qatar or participate in criminal activity which occurs in part in Qatari territory.
+The principle of territorial jurisdiction, whereby the Criminal Code must be applied to criminal activity that occurs wholly or in part in the territory of the State, is the fundamental standard embraced by all States. - 61.
 The Qatari legislature spells out this principle in article 13 of the Criminal Code, which applies to any person who commits in Qatar any one of the offences set forth in the Criminal Code.
-An offence is deemed to have taken place in Qatar, if a constituent act thereof is committed in Qatar or if the result of the act was achieved or intended to be achieved in Qatar.

-A non-Qatari (resident) who commits or is an accessory to the commission outside Qatar of any offence involving trafficking in drugs or persons or piracy or international terrorism becomes subject to the jurisdiction of Qatar just by being present in Qatar.

-Article 17 of the Criminal Code establishes that this provision applies to all persons present in Qatar, regardless of their nationality and residence status, who commit or are an accessory to any of the above offences committed abroad.

-Moreover, under article 16 of the Criminal Code the jurisdiction of the State extends to the prosecution of Qatari nationals and resident aliens in Qatar who commit or participate in offences of a transnational character that are initiated entirely abroad, where such offences constitute a threat to the internal and external security of Qatar.

-The Criminal Code applies to persons of any nationality who, by virtue of perpetrating an act abroad, become liable for committing or participating in an offence that occurs wholly or in part in Qatar or who, by virtue of perpetrating an act in Qatar, become liable for committing or participating in an offence that occurs wholly or in part outside Qatar, provided that the offence is punishable under the Qatari Criminal Code and subject to the rules on concurrent jurisdiction.
+An offence is deemed to have taken place in Qatar if a constituent act thereof is committed in Qatar or if the result of the act was achieved or intended to be achieved in Qatar. - 62.
+A non-Qatari (resident) who commits or is an accessory to the commission outside Qatar of any offence involving trafficking in drugs or persons or piracy or international terrorism becomes subject to the jurisdiction of Qatar just by being present in Qatar. - 63.
+Article 17 of the Criminal Code establishes that this provision applies to all persons present in Qatar, regardless of their nationality and residence status, who commit or are an accessory to any of the above offences committed abroad. - 64.
+Moreover, under article 16 of the Criminal Code the jurisdiction of the State extends to the prosecution of Qatari nationals and resident aliens in Qatar who commit or participate in offences of a transnational character that are initiated entirely abroad, where such offences constitute a threat to the internal and external security of Qatar. - 65.
+The Criminal Code applies to persons of any nationality who, by perpetrating an act abroad, become liable for committing or participating in an offence that occurs wholly or in part in Qatar or who, by perpetrating an act in Qatar, become liable for committing or participating in an offence that occurs wholly or in part outside Qatar, provided that the offence is punishable under the Qatari Criminal Code and subject to the rules on concurrent jurisdiction. - 66.
 Lastly, pursuant to article 14 of the Criminal Code, the jurisdiction of Qatar extends to offences committed aboard ships and aircraft that are owned or operated for any purpose by the State or fly the Qatari flag.
-Article 17 of the Criminal Code applies the principle of universal jurisdiction to the offences of trafficking in drugs or persons, piracy and international terrorism.
+Article 17 of the Criminal Code applies the principle of universal jurisdiction to the offences of trafficking in drugs or persons, piracy and international terrorism. - 67.
 In the light of the above, it is clear that the Qatari Criminal Code establishes the ground rules for determining how extraterritorial jurisdiction applies to offences committed abroad, including those involving violations of the Convention against Torture.
 All forms of torture are criminalized under articles 159-164 of the Qatari Criminal Code.